defavltt/atmega16-serial-keyboard/README.md

 There are pads left on the PCB for ISP programming.

+File for a 3D printed case is included.
+This case only suits keyboards with frame size - 211mm x 80mm.

 ![](images/keyb-values.jpg)
 _values that can be sent from the corresponding keys_